-The following are the basic steps to finding positions within the Department of Labor:
+The following are the basic steps to finding positions within the U.S. Department of Labor:

 Step 1: Find the Position Right for You

 The Department posts all open job opportunity announcements to USAJOBS, a central database managed by the Office of Personnel Management that lists nearly every federal job opening.
 From USAJOBS, you can create an account and set up searches that can be emailed to you automatically about positions that match your criteria.